Web Accessibility Assessments for WCAG 2.1 and Section 508

 Should Your Website Be Assessed for Accessibility Compliance?

-When AKEA Web Solutions conducts your accessibility assessment and audit, we focus on making sure we understand your goals to determine what needs to be done to accomplish those goals, all while remaining cognizant of acceptable industry standards and practice.
+When AKEA Web Solutions conducts your web accessibility assessment and audit, we focus on making sure we understand your goals to determine what needs to be done to accomplish those goals, all while remaining cognizant of acceptable industry standards and practice.

-The work you do during your site assessment and the follow-up remediation of issues will help you to grow your brand, gain new customers and increase profits.
+The work you do during your site accessibility assessment and the follow-up remediation of issues will help you to grow your brand, gain new customers and increase profits.

 There are also laws that compel you to make sure your website is accessible.
 The Americans with Disabilities Act (ADA) bans discrimination against any person with a disability, which includes communications technology, apps and websites.
 So if your website is riddled with barriers, you could be at risk.